zesk/build/documentation/source/guide/why.md

   platform-independent language
 - No assertion libraries available which work well with Bash
 - No validation libraries available which work well with Bash
+- "Oh yeah, I forgot that timeouts for `read` don't work the same when we switched from `Ubuntu` to `Alpine` distros for our application."
+- `identicalCheck` was written and then became sort of part of the way this toolkit is built.
 - Everyone invents their own decoration libraries so why not us?
+Wink.

 ## Why `bash`?